hhan87/rchown/README.md

 Just for my own requirement to handle many files on NAS.

-This program changes file owner recusively based on DFS algorithm.
+This program changes file owner and mode recusively based on DFS algorithm.

 And Next texts is created by GPT-4 and edited by me for README.md.

 # R(ust)Chown

 ## Overview
-`rchown` is a Rust-based command-line tool for changing file ownership recursively on NAS systems, using a DFS algorithm.
+`rchown` is a Rust-based command-line tool for changing file ownership and mode recursively on NAS systems, using a DFS algorithm.

 ## Prerequisites
 - Rust environment ([Installation guide](https://www.rust-lang.org/tools/install))